AdFabConnect/cordovaFuse/README.md

 Some of these dev have been directly taken from the Holly Schinsky excellent article (http://devgirl.org/2013/11/12/three-hooks-your-cordovaphonegap-project-needs/) and
 Dan Moore (http://www.mooreds.com/) (whose THE creator of some of these scripts).

-Some of these scripts have been written by me.
+Some of these scripts have been written by us.

-Enjoy !
+Furthermore, we'll update this Fuse frequently with astounding new features.
+The next to come : Being able to update your js files dynamically from the cloud (You won't have to resubmit your app for a js bug fix !)

+Saty tuned and enjoy !

 ##Pre-requisites